ajtowns/taproot-review/week-3.md

  * the [python reference code](https://github.com/sipa/bips/tree/bip-schnorr/bip-schnorr/) (not for production use)
  * the [jupyter notebooks from the optech taproot workshop](https://github.com/bitcoinops/taproot-workshop/) (also not for production use)
- * [libsecp256k1 PR#558](https://github.com/bitcoin-core/secp256k1/pull/558) adds basic support schnorr signature
+ * [libsecp256k1 PR#558](https://github.com/bitcoin-core/secp256k1/pull/558) adds basic schnorr signature support

 ## Misc

 The IRC channel for the Q&A sessions is ##taproot-bip-review on the Freenode IRC network.
 If you've got questions through the week, feel free to ask there -- if someone is around and available they might be able to answer.
-As well as the [meeting logs](http://www.erisian.com.au/meetbot/taproot-bip-review/2019/) there are ongoing [channel logs](http://www.erisian.com.au/meetbot/taproot-bip-review/2019/) as well, in case you want to see what's been going on there while you've been absent.
+As well as the [meeting logs](http://www.erisian.com.au/meetbot/taproot-bip-review/2019/) there are ongoing [channel logs](http://www.erisian.com.au/taproot-bip-review/) as well, in case you want to see what's been going on there while you've been absent.
 As mentioned above, there's only one scheduled Q&A session this week: Tue 1900 UTC (America/Europe/Africa).

  * Tue 19 Nov 11:00 -0800 Los Angeles
  * Tue 19 Nov 14:00 -0500 New York